-1.7 Locating Pump-Mounted Water Heater with Respect to Storage Tank(s)
+1.6 Locating Pump-Mounted Water Heater with Respect to Storage Tank(s)

-For best results a pump-mounted Rheos water heater should be located within 15 feet (4.6m) of the storage tank(s).
+For best results the Rheos+ water heater should be located within 15 feet (4.6m) of the storage tank(s).
 The pump is sized for 30 feet (9.1m) of piping.

-Water heater pumps are sized for water hardness; 7.6 to 17 grains per gallon for normal water, and greater than 17 grains per gallon for hard water.
-If the system has soft water (1 to 7.5 grains per gallon hardness), but the Rheos has a normal water pump mounted in it, please consult the factory for assistance.
+Water heater pumps are sized for water hardness; 7.6 to 17 grains per gallon for normal water, greater than 17 grains per gallon for hard water, and 1 to 7.5 grains per gallon for soft water.
 If the appliance must be installed with longer piping runs, then larger diameter pipe or tubing may be able to be used, in some instances.
 Consult the factory for assistance.

-1.8 Locating Pump-Mounted Boiler with Respect to Return/Supply Header
+1.7 Locating Pump-Mounted Boiler with Respect to Return/Supply Header